List of Chicago P.D. characters: Sean Roman

 Officer Sean Roman made his first appearance during the first episode of the second season "Call It Macaroni", which was broadcast on September 24, 2014.
 Roman is a police officer in the Chicago Police Department's 21st District.
 He has also made recurring appearances in Chicago Fire.

-He is a brash patrol officer who partners with Burgess after transferring to "the 2-1" from District 31.
+He is a brash patrol officer who partners with Kim Burgess after transferring to "the 2-1" from District 31.
 He transferred out because of his relationship with Jenn Cassidy (who is now a K-9 officer), to avoid breaking fraternization rules.
 He has his own private security company on the side.

 Roman runs a security business and recruits cops who wish to earn extra money after hours.
 He offers Antonio a job as he knew the latter was going through a divorce and was mortgaging the house to pay for lawyer fees.
 In "Assignment of the Year", Roman did not know Asher was a felon, and his immaturity shows in his inexperience.
 Since Roman was heavily involved with the unit on this case, he had to cooperate with the unit in apprehending Asher's killer, which was Asher's own wife who seduced her errand boy, Terry, into committing the murder and allowing herself to escape prosecution.

 In "Prison Ball", while he and Burgess unknowingly supervising three juvenile delinquents in the Police Explorers program, Al Olinsky bumps into them, Roman gives Olinsky attitude and he demands to know what Roman's problem is.
-It was revealed that years ago, while in District 31, in an undercover sting his partner and him were both shot and Olinsky was there.
+It was revealed that years ago, while in District 31, in an undercover sting his partner and he were both shot and Olinsky was there.
 Roman's partner ended up being paralyzed because Olinsky did not help him and thought it was more important to chase after the shooter.
 While Roman is having a meltdown, he loses the Police Explorers.
 Burgess and Roman learn that the Explorers were actually juvenile delinquents, and they stole the commander's squad car.

 In "Called in Dead", while Roman and his ex-girlfriend, Jenn Cassidy, now a K-9 officer, were arguing outside, Burgess gets shot investigating a call when she rang the doorbell, which was connected via trip wire to a shotgun.

 In "Shouldn't Have Been Alone", upon investigation it was revealed that the house itself was booby-trapped by the murderer, Spencer York.
 During the investigation, Adam Ruzek and Roman get into a confrontation because Ruzek believes that it was Roman's fault that Burgess is in the hospital.

 In "We Don't Work Together Anymore", while Burgess is on desk duty to take care of herself, Roman was partnered with Sergeant Platt.